 With his engineering and arranging expertise finely-tuned, Iuliano gravitated to the role of a producer.
 Having previously visited Thailand on holiday, he started collaborating and producing in all Southeast Asia.
 After a four-year experience in Malaysia where he directed a small label, he chose to launch his solo career as a world citizen.

-While the guitar is a prominent instrument in Luliano’s music, it is not the instrument Iuliano is really familiar with, but the one he utilizes to write songs.
+While many of the tracks on De-Algorithm feature guitar, it is not the instrument Iuliano is really familiar with, but the one he utilizes to write songs.
 “It was a deliberate peculiar choice made precisely because of not being a guitar player.
 This pushes me to explore ideas until I find something interesting, and then I freestyle the melody,” he notes.
 “I begin with an accessible melody, but then introduce the listener to different scenarios that evolve from the original idea.”

 While Iuliano always begins with a concept, he prefers to realize his muse serendipitously.
 “Accidents are a very big deal in music, but you have to be able to hear them,” he reveals.
 “Some people might take them as a mistake, but most of them will lead you, one way or another, to an interesting place.
 Normally, these are the places that I like to wander.”

 “It’s the sound that I’ve heard my whole life, together in one place,” he notes.
 “Everybody has a limit – sometimes the wrong side of the limit keeps you from making music, but if you can go around it, it becomes a point of power.
 You can express yourself through your limits.
-It makes you different from other artists and it becomes your point of strength.”
+It makes you different from other artists and it becomes your point of strength”.